Skip to main content

 • optimization

 • “This game is nothing but a waste of time at this point.
 I had hope they would put more work into the physics of dirt and how machines work when moving dirt, but they made it worse over the last few updates.
-Anything with tracks on it is useless, and the optimization is non-existent.
-Even with the specs I have, I still experience massive dips in FPS.”
+Anything with tracks on it is useless and the optimization is non-existent even with the specs I have, still have massive FPS dips.”

 • humor